Whisper Smarter, not Harder: Adversarial Attack on Partial Suppression: Introduction

-However, there are few papers to suggest that this is the only way to attack Whisper.
-We posit that if the criteria for attack is less strict, the attack is counter-intuitively better at disrupting output.
-Specifically, if we impose a generation leniency instead of a hard limit of one token, we can potentially create a more robust attack.
+Additionally, we posit that if the optimisation objective for attack is less strict, that is, if we allow optimisation within a few tokens instead of only one, the attack can potentially be more robust and better at disrupting model output.